headdetect/Web-Chatterbox/README.md

 - A shell should now appear.
 Type `eclipsify` if using eclipse. `idea` if using intellj.
 Netbeans is not supported.
 - After your project has been created.
 Type `play run`.
 This will start the server with the ChatterBox application.

+##Contributing

+- All code must be formatted using my exported format.
+- All classes must include sectioned comments that are found in [format.txt](blob/master/app/format.txt)